SLKone/staging/_sub-industries/health-tech.md

   - "Data Security Focus: Implementing robust data governance and security measures."
   - "Analytics-Driven Insights: Building advanced analytics capabilities for better decision-making."
   - "Collaborative Partnership: Working closely with your team to deliver tailored and effective solutions."
-cta: "Ready to transform your Health Tech operations?
-Contact SLKone today to learn how our specialized services can enhance your technology integration and drive patient-centric innovations."
+cta-title: "Ready to transform your Health Tech operations?"
+cta: "Contact SLKone today to learn how our specialized services can enhance your technology integration and drive patient-centric innovations."
 icon: "fa-monitor-waveform"
 color: "coral"
+image: "/assets/images/backgrounds/health-tech.webp"
 ---